 1. Get the right tech tools for school

-The Apple iPad Air was the best investment I made when I went back to school (I recently graduated from the University of British Columbia in Vancouver – I wrote about it a little in How to Get Into Grad School on Quips and Tips for Achieving Your Goals).
+The Apple iPad Air was the best investment I made when I went back to school (I recently graduated from the University of British Columbia in Vancouver – I wrote about it a little in How to Get Into Grad School on She Blossoms.
 I actually bought a Galaxy tablet, but wish I would’ve invested in an Apple.

 The reason I recommend an iPad is because it’s perfect for reading journal articles and textbooks on the bus and while you’re eating lunch.
 You can do research on it whenever you get a break, and carry a ton of information without hauling heavy books around.
 If you’re going back to school after getting a divorce, you need to make your life as easy and simple as possible!
 You deserve it.

-Get a seat cushion.
 Recent research shows that students are developing chronic back pain from the hard, uncomfortable chairs in classrooms.
 When I was in university, I stood at the back of the room during class.
 I hated sitting for two or three hour stretches!
-One of my fellow students had his own seat cushion, which I always thought was a brilliant idea.
+One of my fellow students had his own seat cushion, which I thought was a brilliant idea.

-The Orthopedic Gel Seat Cushion by Collections Etc is a bestseller on Amazon, because it helps students sit for extended periods of time and be comfortable.
+The Forever Comfy Cushion is a bestseller because it helps students comfortably sit for extended periods of time.
 There’s a generous layer of soft, supporting liquid gel, which is encased within high density foam to conform to your bummy.